Hey, Shopify Store Owner.

 Focusing on numbers only without the underlying reality of these numbers will lead us most of the time to abuse a human.

 1. Well, we often see our funnel as linear.

-2. We push ourselves on others.
+2. We push ourselves on our Shopify store visitors.

 When we see our funnel as linear, meaning the visitor goes from steps 1 to 5 sequentially, we ignore essential aspects of human interaction.

 As a result, we also try to improve our funnel by breaking down each step and tweaking them individually, using different tactics to push the sales or people to the next step.

 The results of the two mindsets mentioned above in the short term give you quick results.

 But in the long term, it will hurt more than you think.